X-rays5/ProcessUtil/README.md

 # ProcessUtil
 This is a simple program i made which can terminate a process and inject into a process

-I made this since sometimes processess just don't show up in windows task manager.
-When they are not fully closed.
+I made this cause finding a background process while can be really irritating in windows task manager
-I decided to also make a injector since i just wanted to know how to do that.

-injector still WIP
+injector is BROKEN

 # Screenshots
 ![alt text](https://i.imgur.com/CuRbhi0.png)